netdata/learn/docs/cloud/insights/metric-correlations.md

 node and returns a filtered version of the Netdata dashboard.
 Now, you'll see only those metrics that have changed the most between a baseline window and the highlighted window you have selected.

-These charts are fully interactive, and whenever possible, will only show the _dimensions_ related to the anomaly you selected.
+These charts are fully interactive, and whenever possible, will only show the _dimensions_ related to the timeline you selected.

 You can interact with all the scored metrics via the slider.
 Slide toward **show less** for more nuanced and significant